Subspace Phase Retrieval

+In fact, recovery of ``flat'' signals also represents a challenging case for many existing non-convex phase retrieval approaches (e.g.,~\cite{SWF, SPARTA, HWF, HTP, SAM, CoPRAM}), whose sampling complexity remains $\Omega(k^2\log n)$ for this case.
+The same story happens to many greedy algorithms for compressed sensing~\cite{OMP1,OMP2,davenport2010analysis}, which can better recover signals that have randomly distributed magnitudes of nonzero entries or exhibit a strong decay, compared to recovering ``flat'' signals (e.g., 0-1 signals).

+This computational-to-statistical gap mainly results from the spectral method in initialization.
+More precisely, it arises due to recovering ``flat'' signals, for which it is challenging to identify the maximum nonzero entry that is not so significant to dominate the whole energy of signal.
+To bridge this gap, it would require to develop a new spectrum that is more capable of catching the maximum nonzero entry of input signal, or a refined analysis for initialization, especially on the concentration property of the spectrum.
+To date, whether the gap can be closed remains an interesting open question.

-\subsubsection{Geometric Analysis}
+\subsection{Geometric Analysis}

 Our geometrical analysis owns a lot to~\cite{sunju}, where an analogous geometric property for the case where $\x$ is nonsparse was studied under the condition of Our analysis has two major distinctions. \begin{itemize} \item Firstly, we extend the result of~\cite{sunju} to the sparse case.
 That is, we analyze the geometric property for the subproblem~\eqref{eq:subproblem1}, where the solution space is restricted to a subspace $\mathbb C^\T$, rather than $\mathbb C^n$.
-In their nonsparse case, the expected local minima and the real minima are just identical, which equals to $\x$, as implied in~\cite[Theorem~2]{sunju}.
+In their nonsparse case, the expected local minima and the real minima are just identical, which equals $\x$, as implied in~\cite[Theorem~2]{sunju}.
 As for the sparse case, however, we could neither derive an analytical solution for~\eqref{eq:subproblem1}, nor claim that it is equal to the expected global minima $\omega_\T \x_{\T}$.
 This obstacle is detrimental to our geometric analysis.

-~~Our novelty is to estimate the gap between the expected local minima and the real ones with concentration techniques.
+Our novelty here is to estimate the gap between the expected local minima and the real ones with concentration techniques.
 In particular, we show that this gap is well controlled by a constant $\epsilon$ that can be arbitrarily small.
 This already suffices to demonstrate a promising performance for the non-initial step of SPR.